How to Make Winning Decisions

 example of the type of response I’m inviting.
 I try to assure others by

-my example that I won't ask something I'm not willing to discuss about
+my example that I will not ask something I am not willing to discuss about

 myself.
 If the other person accepts my invitation to speak, I let them

-know I'm listening by my body language, eye contact, and giving them
+know I am listening by my body language, eye contact, and giving them

 time to fully express their thoughts.
 When they finish, I might repeat

 something I found interesting or meaningful.
-If I'm tempted to
+If I am tempted to

 interrupt and respond, correct or criticize, I consider that a warning

-that I'm thinking about myself when I should be learning about someone
+that I am thinking about myself when I should be learning about someone

 else.
 As my understanding deepens, my options increase and I may shift